 The success of AGI's business depends on a large number of both hourly and salaried employees.
-Changes in the general conditions of the employment market could affect the ability of AGI to hire or retain staff at current wage levels, including periods of high inflation, which could in turn have an adverse effect on the Company's results of operations.
+Changes in the general conditions of the employment market could affect the ability of AGI to hire or retain staff at current wage levels, including periods of high inflation and/or labour actions, which could in turn have an adverse effect on the Company's results of operations.